• Help & Advice

 Track your period

-Try contraception
+Consider contraception

 If your periods being painful and/or heavy are have a big effect on your wellbeing, or you simply don’t like having them, then it is worth talking to a medical professional about trying hormonal contraception.
-Methods like the pill, patch, ring or IUS can make periods lighter, less painful or stop altogether.
+Methods like the pill, patch, ring or hormonal coil can make periods lighter, less painful or stop altogether.

 • On this page